-- Warfarin, epinephrine, and nitroglycerine, are P-listed.
+- Warfarin, epinephrine (but not epinephrine salts), and nitroglycerine, are P-listed.

 - Check to see if you have any products that are U-listed products in the RCRA (40 CFR 261.33).
 This list appears after the P-listed items in the same section of the RCRA.

 - These are chemicals that are toxic and possess other characteristic waste properties (ignitability, corrosivity, or reactivity).

 - Mercury and phenol are in this group.

 - Although not expected to be in veterinary practice, checking to see if you have any products which are K-listed by the RCRA (40 CFR 261.32) is recommended.

 - These are hazardous wastes from specific sources such as manufacturing pesticides, pigments, chemicals, wood preservatives, etc.

 - They are generally not found in veterinary practices; but, these may be found at facilities that manufacture veterinary pharmaceuticals.

 Is the product characteristic waste as described in the RCRA?